miami-acm/git-tutorial/slides/slides.rst

 Branch
 ------

-Single set of commits, generally used for a single purpose.
+Set of commits, generally used for a single purpose.
 Branches can be combined with :bash:`git merge`

 ==================